Anglican Church of Canada: Expansion

 As the new Canadian nation expanded after Confederation in 1867, so too did the Anglican Church.
 After the establishment of the first ecclesiastical province – that of Canada in 1860 – others followed.
 The first was the Ecclesiastical Province of Rupert's Land, created in 1875 to encompass Anglican dioceses outside what were then the boundaries of Canada: present-day Northern Ontario and Northern Quebec, the western provinces, and the Territories.
 In the forty years between self-government in 1861 and 1900, sixteen of the currently existing dioceses were created, as numbers blossomed with accelerating immigration from England, Scotland, and Ireland.
-The far-flung nature of settlement in the North-West together with a shortage of resources to pay stipendiary clergy early led to a significant reliance on women lay workers, deemed "deaconesses", for missionary outreach, a phenomenon which made the eventual ordination of women to the priesthood in 1976 relatively uncontroversial.
+The far-flung nature of settlement in the North-West together with a shortage of resources to pay stipendiary clergy early led to a significant reliance on women lay workers, deemed "deaconesses", for missionary outreach, a phenomenon which made the first ordination of women to the priesthood in 1976 relatively uncontroversial at small churches and in indigenous communities.
+By 2016, over 35% of ACC clergy were women, though some parishes would not accept female priests.

 During this time, the Anglican Church assumed de facto administrative responsibility in the far-flung wilderness of Canada and British North America.
-The church contracted with colonial officials and later the federal Crown to administer residential schools for the indigenous peoples of the First Nations – a decision which would come back to haunt it much later.
-Such schools removed children from their home communities in an attempt to, among other things, "kill the Indian in the child" and forcibly assimilate them into the dominant European culture and language.
-Emotional, physical, and sexual abuse of the children was rife in these schools.
+The church contracted with colonial officials and later the federal Crown to administer residential schools for the indigenous peoples of the First Nations.
+Such schools removed children from their home communities in an attempt to forcibly assimilate them into the dominant European culture and language and adapt them as a menial labour workforce.
+Emotional, physical, and sexual abuse of the children was rife in these schools, as well as sickness and malnutrition.

 At the same time, Anglican missionaries were involved in advocating for First Nations rights and land claims on behalf of those people to whom they were ministering (for example, the Nisga'a of northern British Columbia).
 One of the earliest First Nations students to be educated at Red River in the 1830s was Henry Budd.
-He was ordained in 1850 and was the first First Nations priest and became the missionary at Fort Cumberland on the Saskatchewan River and then to the post of The Pas.
+He was ordained in 1850 as the first First Nations priest and became the missionary at Fort Cumberland on the Saskatchewan River and then to the post of The Pas.
 The Anglican Church of Canada's Prayer Book commemorates Henry Budd on 2 April.